Introduction:

 <% if(SessionErrors.contains(renderRequest.getPortletSession(),"student-form-error")){%>

-<liferay-ui:error key="student-form-error" message="Student form Submitted have problem Please try again." />
+message="Student form Submitted have problem Please try

 <%} %>